gustavembende-cell/CommonsCharistsPatterns/README.md

 # CommonsCharistsPatterns

-## Project Overview

-This project aims to provide a set of common charist patterns for various implementations.
+This repository contains various design patterns and utilities.